Ariel (moon): Composition and internal structure

-Ariel is the fourth-largest of the Uranian moons, and may have the third-greatest mass.
+Ariel is the fourth-largest of the Uranian moons by size and mass.
 It is also the 14th-largest moon in the Solar System.
-The moon's density is 1.66 g/cm3, which indicates that it consists of roughly equal parts water ice and a dense non-ice component.
+The moon's density is 1.52 g/cm3, which indicates that it consists of roughly equal parts water ice and a dense non-ice component.
 The latter could consist of rock and carbonaceous material including heavy organic compounds known as tholins.
 The presence of water ice is supported by infrared spectroscopic observations, which have revealed crystalline water ice on the surface of the moon, which is porous and thus transmits little solar heat to layers below.
 Water ice absorption bands are stronger on Ariel's leading hemisphere than on its trailing hemisphere.
 The cause of this asymmetry is not known, but it may be related to bombardment by charged particles from Uranus's magnetosphere, which is stronger on the trailing hemisphere (due to the plasma's co-rotation).
 The energetic particles tend to sputter water ice, decompose methane trapped in ice as clathrate hydrate and darken other organics, leaving a dark, carbon-rich residue behind.

-Except for water, the only other compound identified on the surface of Ariel by infrared spectroscopy is carbon dioxide (CO2), which is concentrated mainly on its trailing hemisphere.
+Except for water, two other compounds have been identified on the surface of Ariel by infrared spectroscopy.
+The first is carbon dioxide (CO2), which is concentrated mainly on its trailing hemisphere.
 Ariel shows the strongest spectroscopic evidence for CO2 of any Uranian satellite, and was the first Uranian satellite on which this compound was discovered.
 The origin of the carbon dioxide is not completely clear.
 It might be produced locally from carbonates or organic materials under the influence of the energetic charged particles coming from Uranus's magnetosphere or solar ultraviolet radiation.
 This hypothesis would explain the asymmetry in its distribution, as the trailing hemisphere is subject to a more intense magnetospheric influence than the leading hemisphere.
 Another possible source is the outgassing of primordial CO2 trapped by water ice in Ariel's interior.
 The escape of CO2 from the interior may be related to past geological activity on this moon.